Getting Started in Amateur Radio

 This is a difficult question to answer because your privileges will allow you to operate on segments of radio bands that span all but a small part of the entire radio spectrum.
 Many radios operate on several different bands, but all have different purposes; you are the only person who can make that choice.
 If you choose to operate on the most popular very high frequency (VHF) band for local contacts, a small hand-held radio and antenna might cost as little as $50.00.
 If you want to operate long distances in the high frequency bands (HF), you can expect to pay about $400 for a used radio including accessories.
 In this case, it is best and cheapest for you to build your own wire antenna.
 These are just rough estimates of cost, and you can expect to pay more for new equipment.
 In any case, we highly recommend that you team up with someone who has been licensed for some years and can make suggestions.
 You do not need to “go alone;” we can connect you with an experienced mentor who would be happy to help.

 The best way to teach a course like this is with weekly classes spread over a period of several months with lots of time to read and absorb the information between class meetings.
-When in class students receive instruction at a pace that allows plenty of time for questions and answers.
+Students receive instruction at a pace that allows plenty of time for questions and answers.
 This is the method we have chosen to use during these social distancing restrictions.
 Our current on-line technician course during pandemic social restriction times consists of twelve 2-hour weekly sessions over a three-month period of time.
 During “normal” times most people cannot commit to a long class schedule so we cram the course into a period of two days!